victorliu5296/math-notes/source/content/posts/Why Formal Probability Theory.md

 2. **Composability**: We can easily compose random variables to create new ones.
 For example, if $X$ and $Y$ are random variables, we can define $Z = X + Y$ without changing our underlying probability space.
 3. **Abstraction**: We can focus on the properties of the random variable itself, without worrying about the details of the underlying sample space.

-It's worth noting that by this new definition, "random variables" are neither random nor variables in the usual sense - they're deterministic functions on the sample space.
-The name has stuck due to historical development, but it's important to understand the shift in perspective.
+It's worth noting that by this new definition, "random variables" are neither random nor variables - they're deterministic functions on the sample space.
+The name has stuck due to historical underpinnings, but it's important to understand the shift in perspective is now totally distinct from the old one.

 ### Generalizing Further